- Review: Artilect Formation 3L Jacket – Watch out, Arc’Teryx! - November 28, 2023

 Oh Shambhala, our home and crazy land.
 True patron love, with all thy bongs command.

 What is Shambhala music festival really like, and how do I feel about it?
-I cover the important things such as location, sound, organization, and more in this review of Shambhala festival!
+I cover the important things such as location, sound, organization, and more in this review of Shambhala festival and how you can prepare for this world-class festival in a remote area of Canadas mountains.

 How good can a festival that bans alcohol and promotes safe partying really be?
 Well…